Abrar-2510/AngularApp-DEPI/readme.md

    - Exposes the Angular app to clients over HTTP/HTTPS using NGINX Ingress.

 5. **Docker Registry:**
-   - Private Docker registry is set up to host Docker images securely.
+   - **Amazon ECR**: Stores and manages Docker images in AWS Elastic Container Registry.

-6. **Jenkins (CI/CD for Docker & Helm):**
+6. **Jenkins (CI/CD for Docker, ECR & Helm):**
    - GitHub webhooks trigger Jenkins pipeline.
-   - Jenkins builds Docker images, pushes them to Docker Hub, and deploys the application using Helm.
+   - Jenkins builds Docker images, pushes them to **AWS ECR**, and deploys the application using Helm.

 7. **Infrastructure Automation:**
    - **Terraform**: Infrastructure as code (IaC) for provisioning and managing AWS resources.
    - **Ansible**: Automates provisioning and installing Kubernetes (`kubeadm`) on nodes.

+8. **Load Balancing with AWS ALB:**
+   - **AWS Application Load Balancer (ALB)** is used to distribute traffic across EC2 instances hosting the application.
+   - ALB ensures high availability and fault tolerance for the frontend application.

+9. **Domain Management with AWS Route 53:**
+   - **Route 53** is configured to manage DNS records.
+   - An `A` record is created to point to the ALB for seamless domain-based access.

-8. **Monitoring & Alerts:**
+10. **Monitoring & Alerts:**
    - **Prometheus**: Monitors Kubernetes resources and application metrics.
    - **Grafana**: Pulls data from Prometheus for visualization.
    - **Alert Manager**: Pushes alerts and triggers notifications.